China–Sweden relations: Trade relations

 In 2006, the trade value between the two countries added up to $6.73 billion.
 As of 2016 Sweden had become China's ninth-largest trading partner in the European Union and China had been Sweden's largest trade partner in Asia for four consecutive years.

 Public opinion

-Survey published in 2020 by the Pew Research Center found that 85% of Swedes had an unfavourable view of China.
+A survey published in 2025 by the Pew Research Center found that 79% of Swedes had an unfavorable view of China, while 18% had a favorable view.

-Most Chinese on the contrary have a favorable view on Sweden, or nordic countries in general, mainly due to their high-school textbook which has described the nordic countries as welfare countries 'from cradle to tomb'.
-But recent Internet surveys have shown more practical and sometimes negative views on Sweden.

-While all Swedes have heard about China, only a small population in China have heard about Sweden and many people cannot tell the difference between Sweden and Switzerland.